-On August 18, 2020, City Council considered the item in a public hearing (Refer Exhibit 8).
+On August 18, 2020, City Council considered this item in a public hearing (Refer Exhibit 8).
 At the hearing, several letters of opposition were presented (Refer Exhibit 19).
-The applicant also presented its concern and disagreement with certain aspects of the Planning Commission approval (Exhibit 9).
+The applicant also presented its concerns and disagreement with certain aspects of the Planning Commission approval (Exhibit 9).
 After discussion and deliberation on the project, Council voted 3-2 to continue the item for 90 days after directing staff to explore sources of funding for remediation of the organic landfill site.

-Staff has worked with our consultants Townsend Public Affairs and California Consulting, to search available brownfield funding opportunities.
+Staff has worked with the City's public affairs and grant-writing consultants Townsend Public Affairs and California Consulting to search available brownfields funding opportunities appropriate for landfill development.
 In addition, Staff researched the subject on the State of California grant portal; however, no additional sources of funding were identified through this research.
 A total of eight state or federal funding opportunities have been identified for brownfield remediation.
-From the eight funding opportunities, three low interest rate loan opportunities appeared viable for KL Fenix.
+From the eight funding opportunities, three low-interest rate loan opportunities appeared viable for KL Fenix.
 The detailed summary of these three funding opportunities is included as Exhibit 7.

 In the interim, Staff also reviewed the revised Specific Plan submitted by applicant and met with the applicant to try to resolve the several disagreements applicant presented to the City Council during the August 18, 2020 hearing.
 Some of the issues were resolved by way of discussion and clarification, and some conditions were satisfied by applicant's resubmittal of materials.
-Other minor modifications were made to clarify the intent of Staff and Planning
+Other minor modifications were made to clarify the intent of Staff and Planning Commission approval.

-Commission approval.
 Even after these discussions and resolutions, there are several disagreements still pending between Staff's position and applicant's expectation.
 These are presented in detail later in this report.

-It should be noted that it is within the Council's full discretion to approve or deny the project.
-If the Council should decide to approve the project, it would approve Ordinance No. 20-2014 and Resolution No. 20-134, as detailed below.
-If Council denies the project, it would deny the permits proposed in Ordinance No. 20-2014 and Resolution No. 20-134, by adopting a denial resolution to be furnished by the City Attorney after Council renders its decision.
+It should be noted that it is within the City Council's full discretion to approve or deny the project.
+If the City Council should decide to approve the project, it would approve Ordinance No. 20-2014 and Resolution No. 20-134, as detailed below.
+If the City Council denies the project, it would deny the permits proposed in Ordinance No. 20-2014 and Resolution No. 20-134, by adopting a denial resolution to be furnished by the City Attorney after the City Council renders its decision.